-For multiple scattering problems we have introduced six different formulations involving the PMCHWT operator $\bm{\mathcal{A}}$ (in weak or strong form), the squared operator $\bm{\mathcal{A}}^2$ (in weak or strong form), and the block-diagonally preconditioned operator $\bm{\mathcal{D}}\bm{\mathcal{A}}$ (in weak or strong form).
+For multi-particle scattering problems we have introduced six different formulations involving the PMCHWT operator $\bm{\mathcal{A}}$ (in weak or strong form), the squared operator $\bm{\mathcal{A}}^2$ (in weak or strong form), and the block-diagonally preconditioned operator $\bm{\mathcal{D}}\bm{\mathcal{A}}$ (in weak or strong form).
 For reference we present in Table \ref{table:discrete_operators} the linear systems that have to be solved in each of these six formulations.

 We solve these linear systems using the iterative method GMRES.
-The performance of each preconditioning strategy will be assessed by measuring the computational cost required to achieve an acceptable solution accuracy.
+The performance of each preconditioning strategy will be assessed by measuring the computational cost required to solve the linear system to within a certain prescribed tolerance on the relative residual.
 This computational cost depends on both the number of GMRES iterations required, and the cost of each iteration.